mcinglis/notes/tools/bash/shortcuts.md

 `reset` will restart the terminal.

 `at` queues shell commands to be executed later.
 Example: `echo "ls -l" | at midnight`.

+`vim -` will get Vim to read from stdin, such that commands can be piped into it.